Space for Cycling - 2014 Local Election Campaign Policy

-With your help, we'll identify a single measure for each ward (the smallest electoral sub-division): this a single measure will be based on one of our policy themes, and we'll lobby incumbent councillors and candidates to commit to putting that measure in place.
+With your help, we have identified a single measure for each ward (the smallest electoral sub-division): this single measure is based on one of our policy themes, and we'll lobby incumbent councillors and candidates to commit to putting that measure in place.

 Some themes will be more relevant to a particular ward than others: for example, some wards have a school in them and some don't, while in some wards there will be existing campaigns that will fit well with our agenda.